 “My blackberry takes pictures of me and naked girls so i can jack off in airplane bathrooms,” MGK says.
 “My iPhone takes pictures of me and things for instagram.”

-Since Gilbert tweeted MGK’s photo, there’s been no word from him or the rapper about whether the courtside crew also posed for one of the blackberry shots, but those who want to read anything into what Gilbert’s MGK endorsement says about his views on parenting, photography, sexual relations, manhood, or sanitary public restrooms should just relax.
+Since Gilbert tweeted MGK’s photo, there’s been no word from him or the rapper about whether the courtside crew also posed for one of the blackberry shots, but those who want to read anything into what Gilbert’s MGK endorsement says about his views on gender roles, the importance of sanitary public restrooms or whatever should just relax.
 Because the truth is that there’s three kinds of people in this world: The people who’ve “made it,” like MGK and Gilbert; the people who accept that there’s a different set of rules for the Gilberts and MGKs of the world; and then the rest, who are naturally all just “bitter.”

 So don’t worry.
-If Dan Gilbert or MGK wants to punch cocks or do whatever in a public bathroom that’s one thing, and actually pretty awesome (#Clevelandinthebuilding #LaceUp), but rest assured that no bus-riding-types will be getting away with the same thing at any of Gilbert’s casinos.
-At least not if they’re bold enough to brag about it on Instagram, anyway.
+If Dan Gilbert or MGK wants to do whatever in a public bathroom that’s one thing, and actually pretty awesome (#Clevelandinthebuilding #LaceUp), but rest assured that no bus-riding-types will be getting away with the same thing at any of Gilbert’s casinos.
+At least not if they’re bold enough to brag about it on Instagram.